 The lack of this sense of community is understandable, considering the fact that the IDeATe only offers minors and commitment necessary for being a part of it is very low.
 However, for a program comprised of what one student described as "learn on your own type classes," a network of peers to reach out to for help and collaboration would improve students' abilities to learn.

-From here, we focused on designing and prototyping the installation.
 Since we wanted to relate it to the gallery website and inspire a source of pride within the students, we decided to visualize activity on the website.
-The specific activity that we wanted to show was tools learned, messages sent, and projects viewed.
-This was because they best represented IDeATe's goals of skill building, collaboration, and making.
+The specific activity that we wanted to show was tools learned, messages sent, and projects viewed to best represented IDeATe's goals of skill building, collaboration, and making.

 We needed to figure out a way to 1) convey activity in real time, 2) differentiate between the three different types of activity, and 3) display the words IDeATe, all in one cohesive visualization.
-We decided that a grid system would be most useful for implying a network.
-In addition, we decided to include counters of the cumulative number of actions done on the website to communicate the positive impact of IDeATe.
+We decided that a grid system would be most simple for implying a network.

 I worked heavily on the style of the installation- carefully considering color, type, composition, and cohesiveness of the format in conjunction with the animations.